-If you are planning a move during the COVID-19 outbreak or have already secured a move date with a professional moving company, you may want to consider some additional actions to help support a safe move.
-Below are some practical tips designed to assist you with the move process as you navigate this unchartered territory.
+As we continue to recover from the COVID-19 outbreak, if you are planning a move with a professional moving company, you may want to consider some additional actions to help support a safe move.
+Below are some practical tips designed to assist you with the move process.

 You can also see our FAQs here to find answers to your most frequently asked questions.